lwh9346/open-heat-lab-website/content/authors/nianjie-liang/_index.md

     url: 'https://www.pku.edu.cn/'

 # Short bio (displayed in user profile at end of posts)
-bio: My name is Nianjie Liang.
-I graduated from Dalian University of Technology with a bachelor’s degree and got the postgraduate recommendation to Beihang University for a master's degree.
-Now, I am a PhD candidate at Peking University.
+bio: Nianjie Liang graduated from Dalian University of Technology with a bachelor’s degree and got the postgraduate recommendation to Beihang University for a master's degree.
+Now, he is a PhD candidate at Peking University.

 education:
   courses: